-The Arrangement does not qualify for protection under either the safe harbor for waivers of beneficiary coinsurance and deductible amounts or the safe harbor for reduced premium amounts offered by health plans.
-The safe harbor for waivers of beneficiary coinsurance and deductible amounts offers no protection to the Arrangement because that safe harbor specifically excludes such waivers when they are part of an agreement with insurers, such as Requestors, except in certain circumstances that are not applicable here.
+The Proposed Arrangement would not qualify for protection under either the safe harbor for waivers of beneficiary coinsurance and deductible amounts or the safe harbor for reduced premium amounts offered by health plans.
+The safe harbor for waivers of beneficiary coinsurance and deductible amounts would offer no protection to the Proposed Arrangement because that safe harbor specifically excludes such waivers when they are part of an agreement with insurers, such as Requestors, except in certain circumstances that are not applicable here.
 See 42 C.F.R. § 1001.952(k)(1)(iii).
-Similarly, the safe harbor for reduced premium amounts offered by health plans offers no protection to the Arrangement.
-That safe harbor requires health plans to offer the same reduced cost-sharing or premium amounts to all enrollees, see 42 C.F.R. § 1001.952(l)(1), whereas, under the Arrangement, premium discounts are offered only to those Policyholders who choose Network Hospitals.
+Similarly, the safe harbor for reduced premium amounts offered by health plans would offer no protection to the Proposed Arrangement.
+That safe harbor requires health plans to offer the same reduced cost-sharing or premium amounts to all enrollees, see 42 C.F.R. § 1001.952(l)(1), whereas, under the Proposed Arrangement, premium discounts would be offered only to those Policyholders who choose a Network Hospital.

-Absent any safe harbor protection, we must apply careful scrutiny to determine whether the Arrangement poses no more than a minimal risk of fraud and abuse under the anti-kickback statute.
-We conclude that, in combination with Medigap coverage, the discounts offered on inpatient deductibles by the Network Hospitals, and the premium credits offered by Requestors to Policyholders who have inpatient stays at Network Hospitals, present a sufficiently low risk of fraud or abuse under the anti-kickback statute for the following reasons.
+Absent any safe harbor protection, we examine whether the Proposed Arrangement would pose more than a minimal risk of fraud and abuse under the anti-kickback statute.
+We conclude that the discounts on inpatient deductibles the Network Hospitals would provide to Requestors, and the premium credits Requestors would offer to Policyholders who have inpatient stays at the Network Hospitals, would present a sufficiently low risk of fraud or abuse under the anti-kickback statute for the following reasons.

-First, neither the discounts nor the premium credits increase or affect per-service Medicare payments.
+First, neither the discounts nor the premium credits would increase or affect per-service Medicare payments.
 With the exception of certain pass-through payments and outlier payments, Part A payments for inpatient services are fixed; they are unaffected by beneficiary cost-sharing.

-Second, the Arrangement is unlikely to increase utilization.
-In particular, the discounts are effectively invisible to Policyholders, because they apply only to the portion of the individual's cost-sharing obligations that the individual's supplemental insurance otherwise would cover.
+Second, the Proposed Arrangement would be unlikely to increase utilization.
+In particular, the discounts effectively would be invisible to Policyholders because they would apply only to the portion of the individual's cost-sharing obligations that his or her supplemental insurance otherwise would cover.
 In addition, we have long held that the waiver of fees for inpatient services is unlikely to result in significant increases in utilization.
 See, e.g., Preamble to Final Rule: OIG Anti-Kickback Provisions, 56 Fed.
 Reg.
 35,952, 35,962 (July 29, 1991).

-Third, the Arrangement does not unfairly affect competition among hospitals, because membership in the PHO's hospital network is open to any accredited, Medicare-certified hospital that meets the requirements of applicable state laws.
+Third, the Proposed Arrangement should not unfairly affect competition among hospitals because membership in the PHO's hospital network would be open to any accredited, Medicare-certified hospital that meets the requirements of applicable state laws.

-Fourth, the Arrangement is unlikely to affect professional medical judgment, because the Policyholders' physicians and surgeons receive no remuneration, and the Policyholders remain free to go to any hospital without incurring any additional out-of-pocket expense for their inpatient hospital stay.
+Fourth, the Proposed Arrangement would be unlikely to affect professional medical judgment because Policyholders' physicians and surgeons would receive no remuneration, and Policyholders would remain free to go to any hospital without incurring any additional out-of-pocket expense for their inpatient hospital stay.

-Fifth, the Arrangement operates transparently in that Requestors certified that they make clear that the Policyholders have the freedom to choose any hospital without incurring additional liability or a penalty.
+Fifth, the Proposed Arrangement would operate transparently, as Requestors certified that they would clearly inform Policyholders of their freedom to choose any hospital without incurring additional liability or a penalty.